Mixing on Stochastic Staircase Transformations: Introduction

 Ornstein's original construction of mixing transformations used uniformly distributed random variables so that almost surely the resulting transformations are mixing.
-Adams \cite{Ad98} showed that a deterministic class, a subset of the staircase transformations, are also mixing.
-Ornstein's class has been extended in various ways, for instance in \cite{El00} and \cite{AP06} to larger classes of rank-one transformations and in \cite{Da06} to various abelian group actions.
+Adams \cite{Ad98} showed that a deterministic class, a subset of the staircase transformations, are also mixing and the author and Silva \cite{CS10} extended this result to all staircases.
+Ornstein's class has been extended in various ways, for instance in \cite{El00} and \cite{AP06} to larger classes and in \cite{Da06} to various abelian group actions.